Are Federal Law Enforcement Task Forces Good or Bad for Campus Police Departments?

 Here are the pros and cons of participating in a task force, as well as three best practices to consider if an officer from your hospital, school or university police department becomes a member.

-In addition to the benefits already mentioned, there are many others to be gained by participating on a federal task force:
+At the same time, there are also some downsides to participating on a federal task force:

 If you appreciated this article and want to receive more valuable industry content like this, click here to sign up for our FREE digital newsletters!